Social security in Australia: JobSeeker Payment

 New compliance rules were introduced on 1 July 2011, dealing with client meetings with a DES provider and payment suspension.
 Data released in mid-November 2013 showed that the number of welfare recipients had grown by 55%.
-In 2007 228,621 Newstart Allowance recipients were registered, a total that increased to 646,414 in March 2013.
+In 2007, 228,621 Newstart Allowance recipients were registered, a total that increased to 646,414 in March 2013.

 In January 2014, Patrick McClure was appointed by the Abbott government to a review targeting benefits on people in receipt of Newstart Allowance and the Disability Support Pension, due to report in February 2014.

-In the 2016 Australian federal budget, the Turnbull government planned to cease the clean-energy supplement of $4.40 for people beginning Newstart after 20 September.
+In the 2016 Australian federal budget, the Turnbull government ceased the clean-energy supplement of $4.40 for people beginning Newstart after 20 September.

 In October 2017, the Australian Council of Social Service (ACOSS) stated that the Newstart Allowance was $160 below the poverty line.
 In May 2018, the Business Council of Australia also advocated for increasing the Newstart Allowance, saying that it is impossible to live on.
 In March 2018, Newstart was raised by 50 cents per day, which was criticised as inadequate.
 After handing down the 2018 Australian federal budget, Treasurer Scott Morrison rejected calls to increase the rate of the Newstart Allowance, saying "my priority is to give tax relief to people who are working and paying taxes".
 Newstart had not been increased since 1994, when it was increased by $2.95 per week.

-In 2018, the Anti-Poverty Network of South Australia, with the Newstart Choir, recorded a revised version of the 'It's Time' song used by the Australian Labor Party in 1972 to win the election after 23 years of Conservative Government.
+In 2018, the Anti-Poverty Network of South Australia, with the Newstart Choir, recorded a revised version of the "It's Time" song used by the Australian Labor Party in 1972 to win the election after 23 years of Liberal-Country Coalition government.
 The song is a campaign to the Australian Labor Party to commit, if elected at the next federal election, to raising Newstart.